Utkarsh-Kumar-Pandey/HRIS-Import-Prev/README.md

 - Error messages are intentionally concise and are not localized.
 - There is no schema validation beyond the requested identity/manager rules and basic malformed-CSV checks.
 - The UI is deliberately plain because styling was not part of the exercise.

+## Approximate implementation time

+Approximately 1-2 hr for the implementation and tests

+## AI tools used

+ChatGPT